Camilo-Suarez98/harry_potter_characters/README.md

 # harrypotter

-App about Harry Potter and the different characters of the famous movie, including name, photos, house, if they are alive or isn't, their ancestry, gender and the name of the actor or actress.
+App building with NextJS, about Harry Potter and the different characters of the famous movie, including name, photos, house, if they are alive or isn't, their ancestry, gender and the name of the actor or actress.

 ## This is a preview